halepino/halepino.github.io/README.md

 # Background
 Science degree earnings in Psychology and Sociology laid a solid foundation for research methods, statistics, and data handling that inspired my transition and study of data science.
-Prior to starting a Master's degree program with Bellevue University I dedicated my career to serving vulnerable populations.
+Prior to starting a Master's degree program with Bellevue University I dedicated my career to supporting vulnerable populations

 ## Education